 - It’s a perfect summer recipe to show off and impress guests at your BBQs!

 - You have another delicious salad recipe from me to use this crying tiger recipe for if you want more veggies.
 Here's the Nam Tok beef waterfall salad.

-What Goes into Crying Tiger Beef Recipe
+Ingredients for making Crying Tiger Beef Recipe

 These are the key ingredients to make an authentic crying tiger recipe and the crying tiger sauce.
 Not all the ingredients are listed here, but these are the essential ones that need a little explanation and possible substitutes.